-The best Linux repair and rescue distros make it simple and easy to resolve issues when a hardware failure or a clumsy operating wreaks havoc with your installation.
+The best Linux repair and rescue distros make it simple and easy to resolve issues when hardware failure or clumsy operating wreaks havoc with your installation.

-Of course, there’s no shortage of tools and utilities that’ll help users heal their broken installations.
-However, like with most things open source, it is the sheer number of choices that often confuse the average desktop user who might end up choosing the wrong tool for the job.
+Of course, there’s no shortage of tools and utilities that’ll help users with their broken Linux (opens in new tab) installs.
+However, like with most things open source (opens in new tab), it is the sheer number of choices that often confuse the average desktop user who might end up choosing the wrong tool for the job.

 The Finnix distro has been around since the early 2000s and though the project had been languishing for quite a few years, it’s developer has now actively started working on it with regular releases.